Copied to Clipboard

 It’s time for a new look at a well-known history lesson.

-The famous Lewis and Clark expedition of 1804 to 1806 is retold through an Indigenous lens in Botany of Nations, a brand-new exhibit running from March 28 to September 13, 2026 at The Academy of Natural Sciences.
+The famous Lewis and Clark expedition of 1804 to 1806 is retold through an Indigenous lens in Botany of Nations, a brand-new exhibit running through February 14, 2027 at The Academy of Natural Sciences.

 The exhibition — timed to coincide with the nation’s 250th anniversary — focuses on plants, which act as portals to under-shared stories, cultures and sciences of the Indigenous people who Lewis and Clark met on their journey.